harvard-edge/airlearning-rl/README.md

 P.S: For Ubuntu users, we have tested this on Ubuntu 16.04, 18.04, Ubuntu Mate platforms.
 The instructions are the same as below with one caveat:-You need two machines.
 The first machine will render the [Air Learning Environment Generator](https://github.com/harvard-edge/airlearning-ue4/tree/b4f27ea457936609745ddad1191ab8c54f8799ac).
 This portion is currently tested on Windows 10 machine (We will port it to Ubuntu soon).
 The second machine will be used to train the reinforcment learning algorithm.
 This second machine can be Windows 10 or Ubuntu.

 On the other hand, if you have a Windows 10 machine, you can run both rendering and RL training on a single machine.
-So are providing instruction to install the RL training on Windows 10 here.
+So we are providing instruction to install the RL training on Windows 10 here.

 ## Installation Instruction